You are listening to the Sean Hannity Radio Show Podcast.

 A lot of things on a boat until we could get the high water vehicles in.

-I mean it happened that quick.
+I mean, it happened that quick.

 Unbelievable.

-Because you showed me different, for example, in different areas.
+Because you showed me different, for example, in different areas, all right, maybe the flood was four feet.

 You showed me one area that was above six feet.